 After arriving and finding parking, you will proceed into the restaurant where it is an “order at the counter and find a seat” type place.

-Luckily the restaurant itself is large, and I never have trouble finding seating.
+Luckily the restaurant itself is large, and I never have trouble finding a seat.
 They are usually pretty fast getting the food to you as well which is nice.
 Do be prepared to wait if you go on the weekend though as this is one of the most popular places in all of Santa Barbara.

 I have tried a lot of different things, but here are some of my favorites:

-Mocajetas – Served boiling hot with nopales, avocado, onion and chili pepper.
+Molcajetas – Served boiling hot with nopales, avocado, onion and chili pepper.
 They have home-made blue and white tortillas that come with it on the side.
 It is a massive amount of food and could be shared.
-The flavor is robust and smokey with a good amount of spice.
+The flavor is robust and smokey with a right amount of spice.
 The shrimp that is sitting in it takes on the flavor and is fantastic when you add them to the tortillas.
 The tortillas are soft and taste like they were right out of the oven.